cornell-dti/trends-in-web-dev-website/versioned_docs/version-2024fa/finalproject.md

 - Something you would like to improve upon if you were to continue working on the project

 Completing your first full-stack web development project is something worth celebrating!
 If you are in a group, please try to have all members present.
 We are excited to see all of your presentations!
-If there are any questions or concerns, reach out to Michelle, Daniel, and Sarah.
+If there are any questions or concerns, reach out to Chris, Simon, or any of the TAs.

 :::tip
 Need help?
 Come to [office hours](/docs/2024fa/introduction) and we can help you debug.
 Also feel free to post questions on Ed!